Balguardth/ioport-hub/README.md

   * To start the server use > 'yarn runblip'.
   * Open http://localhost in your browser.
     - Note: You'll need to have localhost configured for '127.0.0.1'.

+## Additional Documentation

+The full documentation can be found [here](http://www.ioport.com/Documentation) or once setup on the localhost server Documentation page.